-With the popularity of live streaming, the need for ultra low latency video streaming or we can say real-time streaming is increasing day by day.
+With the popularity of live video streaming, the need for ultra-low latency video streaming or we can say real-time streaming is increasing day by day.
 In fact, it is becoming a necessity rather than a need.

 What is Low Latency and Why Does It Matter?